buildingSMART/BCF-API/README.md

 **Example Request**

     POST https://example.com/bcf/oauth2/token?grant_type=authorization_code&code=<your_access_code>
-    Headers:
-    Authorization: Basic <client_id:client_secret>

 Alternatively all parameters may be passed in the token request body instead of using Url parameters.
+The expected `Content-Type` for this request is `application/x-www-form-urlencoded`.

     POST https://example.com/bcf/oauth2/token
     Body: